 Most of our therapists are contracted with different major insurance panels.
 Please go to our Rates and Insurance page to see if HCCC has a therapist that accepts your insurance plan.
 In addition, all of our fully licensed therapists accept all insurance plans as an out-of-network provider.
 This means you are responsible for the full session fee up front, but your insurance provider may reimburse you for a portion of that fee.
-Upon request, HCCC can provide you with a copy of your invoice which will include your psychiatric diagnosis for you to submit to your insurance company.
+Upon request, HCCC can provide specialized receipts (called “superbills”) that you can submit to your insurance provider.

 It depends.
 There is not an absolute answer of yes or no. However, there is the following information to consider.
 If counseling would be helpful and utilizing your medical insurance is the only option, then “yes” may be a good option.
 If insurance would be nice to use but not essential, then “cash pay” may be the better option.
 The reason is when choosing to use medical insurance, it is important to understand that when any claim is filed on your medical insurance, counselors/therapists are required to provide a psychiatric diagnosis.
 This is required by all insurance companies.
 It is helpful to know and consider because in the future a psychiatric diagnosis could be an important factor if applying for: medical insurance if self employed, life insurance, particular vocations where a psychiatric diagnosis could be taken into consideration, or a firearm license.